-Provided in 1997 through the generosity of Halsall Associates Ltd. (now owned by WSP Canada), these awards are tenable in the Department of Civil Engineering or in the Infrastructure Option of Engineering Science.
-One award, based on financial need, is made to a student completing second year and one to a student completing third year.
+Provided in 1997 through the generosity of Halsall Associates Ltd. (now owned by WSP Canada), these awards are tenable in the Department of Civil Engineering.
+One award is made to a student completing second year and one to a student completing third year on the basis of financial need.
 The recipients should also exhibit a high level of interest and academic achievement in civil engineering applied to buildings, as well as a significant contribution to the community and/or student activities.
 The relevant course content would include structures, materials and building science.